swarmstack/swarmstack/README.md

 A set of ansible playbooks and a docker-compose stack that:

 - Tunes EL7 [sysctls](https://raw.githubusercontent.com/swarmstack/swarmstack/master/ansible/playbooks/includes/tasks/sysctl_el7.yml) for optimal network performance
-- _(optional: docker)_ Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or use existing swarm)
+- _(optional: Docker)_ Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or use existing swarm)
-- _(optional: docker)_ Automatically prunes unused Docker containers / volumes / images from nodes
-- _(optional: storage)_ Installs and configures a 3-node etcd cluster, used by Portworx for cluster metadata
+- _(optional: etcd)_ Installs and configures a 3-node etcd cluster, used by Portworx for cluster metadata
-- _(optional: storage)_ Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
+- _(optional: Portworx)_ Installs and configures 3+ node Portworx high availability storage cluster.
+Default: px-dev (px-developer free license) ([licensing](https://docs.portworx.com/reference/knowledge-base/px-licensing/)), exceptionally stable
-- _(swarmstack: devops)_ Configures and deploys the swarmstack tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, karma, and Portainer containers, and also installs NetData under systemd on each host.
-All tools are secured using HTTPS by a Caddy reverse proxy.
-Optional [Errbot](https://github.com/swarmstack/errbot-docker) to connect alerts to social rooms to not natively supported by Alertmanager
+- _(DevOps: swarmstack)_ Configures and deploys the swarmstack tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, karma, and Portainer containers, and also installs NetData under systemd on each host.
+All tools are secured using HTTPS by a Caddy reverse-proxy.

+Optional

+- [Errbot](https://github.com/swarmstack/errbot-docker) - Connect alerts to social rooms to not already natively supported by Alertmanager
+- [InfluxDB](https://github.com/swarmstack/influxdb) - Useful for longer-term Prometheus storage/retrieval in certain workloads
+- [Loki](https://github.com/swarmstack/loki) - Like Prometheus but for logs
+- [TeamPass](https://github.com/swarmstack/teampass) - Secure collaborative team management for shared credentials
+- [Trickster](https://github.com/swarmstack/trickster) - In-memory Prometheus data cache for frequently re-requested tsdb blocks (accelerator for Grafana if you have popular dashboards)

 ---